kirkiano/python-rpg-agent/README.md

 General documentation for the RPG can be found in the [master repo](https://github.com/kirkiano/rpg-docker).

 RPG bots that scrape headlines or titles from various periodicals.
+See the Makefile.

+## TODO

+See the `TODO` file.